People stay in bad relationships, fearing they can never find anyone else that will love and support them.

-This is a false fear.
+This is a common fear, but it is a false fear.

 Remember that there was a time when your boyfriend was actually not in your life.

 I know, it’s hard for this to come across your mind at this difficult time, but you mustn’t forget that there was a world you used to live in that didn’t have your boyfriend in it.